ch-ckmate/BackPlanner/README.md

 ## Before Starting It

-Before starting the app, open the settings file with the editor you want(wordpad,vscode...)
+Before starting the app, open the settings file with the editor of your choice (wordpad,vscode...)
 **The settings file is in the */resources/app/* folder**
 Here you have 7 variables: